isawil/intro-to-ggplot2/README.md

 These tools are available across platforms.
 You do not need specific computers to use it.

+Please also download the workshop dataset:

+- Link here

 ## What is ggplot2?

 ggplot2 is a data visualization library for the statistical programming language R. It is part of a larger group of libraries called the tidyverse.